-Distributions in excess of our tax earnings will be treated as a nontaxable return of basis to a shareholder until the shareholder has received a return of that basis.
-Thereafter, any such excess will be treated as gain from the sale of the shareholder's shares.
+Distributions in excess of our tax earnings are treated as a nontaxable return of basis to a shareholder until the shareholder has received a return of that basis.
+Thereafter, any such excess is treated as gain from the sale of the shareholder's shares.
 We expect to make distributions that will substantially exceed our tax earnings.

-The reduced rate on qualified dividend income and long-term capital gains provided by the Jobs and Growth Tax Act is eliminated for tax years beginning after December 31, 2008.
+The maximum 15% rate on qualified dividend income and long-term capital gains is eliminated for tax years beginning after December 31, 2008.
 Without future congressional action, the maximum individual tax rate on long-term capital gains will return to 20% in 2009, and the maximum individual tax rate on dividends will increase to 35% in 2009 and 39.6% in 2011.

-Dividends declared by us on our REIT common shares in October, November, or December of any year and payable to a shareholder of record on a specified date in any such month shall be treated as both paid by us and received by the shareholder on December 31 of such year, provided that we actually pay the dividend on or before January 31 of the following calendar year.
+Distributions declared by us on our common shares in October, November, or December of any year and payable to a shareholder of record on a specified date in any such month shall be treated as both paid by us and received by the shareholder by December 31 of such year, provided that we actually pay the distribution on or before January 31 of the following calendar year.
 Shareholders may not include in their income tax returns any of our net operating losses or capital losses.
 We will notify each shareholder after the close of our taxable year as to the portions of our distributions attributable to that year which constitute ordinary income, capital gain or a return of capital.

 Sale of Our Common Shares.
 Upon any sale or other taxable disposition of our common shares, a U.S. shareholder will generally recognize gain or loss for federal income tax purposes in an amount equal to the difference between (1) the amount of cash and the fair market value of any property received on such sale or other disposition and (2) the holder's adjusted basis in its shares for tax purposes.
-Such gain or loss will be capital gain or loss if the shares have been held by the U.S. shareholder as a capital asset and will be eligible for the maximum 15% rate of tax provided by the Jobs and Growth Tax Act through the 2008 tax year if such shares have been held for more than one year, as discussed above under "Distributions."
-In general, any loss recognized by a U.S. shareholder upon the sale or other disposition of our common shares that have been held for six months or less (after applying certain holding period rules) will be treated as a long-term capital loss to the extent of distributions received by such U.S. Holder which were treated as long-term capital gains.
+Such gain or loss will be capital gain or loss if the shares have been held by the U.S. shareholder as a capital asset and will be eligible for the maximum 15% rate of tax through the 2008 tax year if such shares have been held for more than one year, as discussed above under "Distributions."
+In general, any loss recognized by a U.S. shareholder upon the sale or other disposition of our common shares that have been held for six months or less (after applying certain holding period rules) will be treated as a long-term capital loss to the extent of distributions received by such U.S. shareholder which were treated as long-term capital gains.